 The retrofits assumed in the model are intended to provide a sense of the scale of action required in the existing building sector to achieve the 2050 GHG reduction target, while being realistic enough to achieve and sustain.
-The scale of retrofits assumed for private buildings is equivalent to achieving a 40-50% energy

-7 Mims, N. et. al. 2017.
-Evaluation of U.S. Benchmarking and Transparency Programs; Attributes, Impacts, and Best Practices.
-Berkley, CA: Lawrence Berkley National Laboratory.
-Pp 60- 62 https://emp.lbl.gov/sites/default/files/lbnl_benchmarking_final_050417_0.pdf 8 Meng, T., D. Hsu, and D. Han.
-2016.
-"Measuring Energy Savings from Benchmarking Policies in New York City."
-Proceedings of the 2016 ACEEE Summer Study on Energy Efficiency in Buildings. https://aceee.org/files/proceedings/2016/data/papers/9_988.pdf use reduction across 1% to 2% of the building stock each year (or, in practice, a lower average energy use reduction across a larger portion of existing buildings).
+The scale of retrofits assumed for private buildings is equivalent to achieving a 40-50% energy use reduction across 1% to 2% of the building stock each year (or, in practice, a lower average energy use reduction across a larger portion of existing buildings).
 The term retrofit in this regard is a bit of a misnomer; in reality, the modeled retrofits will include a variety of building interventions focused on reducing energy and/or emissions, ranging from lighting upgrades to full envelope and HVAC system replacements.
 For this retrofit program, energy reductions are applied across all fuel types in equal measure.

 For municipal government buildings, the penetration rate is calculated to achieve retrofits of all municipally owned buildings by 2050, as discussed below.
-State and county government buildings are modeled as being retrofitted to the same energy performance, but across only 25% as much floor area.
+State and county government buildings are modeled as being retrofitted to the same level of energy performance, but across only 25% as much floor area.
 For other building types, the assumed retrofit rates are based on national and global best practices and Integral Group field experience.